mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 >[!NOTE]
 >
->Deactivated message surfaces cannot be deleted to avoid any issue in journeys using these surfaces to send messages.
+>Deactivated channel surfaces cannot be deleted to avoid any issue in journeys using these surfaces to send messages.

-You cannot directly edit a deactivated message surface.
+You cannot directly edit a deactivated channel surface.
 However, you can duplicate it and edit the copy to create a new version that you will use to create new messages.
 You can also activate it again, and wait until the update is successful to edit it.

 ![](assets/preset-activate.png)

 ## How-to video{#video-presets}

-Learn how to create message surfaces, how to use them and how to delegate a subdomain and create an IP pool.
+Learn how to create channel surfaces, how to use them and how to delegate a subdomain and create an IP pool.

 >[!VIDEO](https://video.tv.adobe.com/v/334343?quality=12)